mweiss/elm-rte-toolkit/README.md

 Rich Text Editor Toolkit is an open source project to make cross platform editors on the web.
 This package treats contenteditable as an I/O device, and uses browser events and mutation observers to detect changes and update itself.
 The editor's model is defined and validated by a programmable specification that allows you to create a custom tailored editor that fits your needs.

-This project was heavily inspired by other rich text editor frameworks like ProseMirror, Trix, and DraftJS.
+This package was heavily inspired by other rich text editor frameworks like ProseMirror, Trix, and DraftJS.

 ## Resources
 - Elm Package: https://package.elm-lang.org/packages/mweiss/elm-rte-toolkit/latest/